 Divorce is often considered to be one of the most stressful life-changing events that someone can experience second only to suffering a bereavement.
 The process itself is usually relatively straightforward but there are many complicated associated issues and emotions.
 There is a Family Law Protocol in place which encourages parties to try to deal with the ending of their marriage in as amicable a manner as possible so that the stress caused to the parties and children, if any, is minimised as much as possible.
 We seek to work within this protocol at all times.

-However, from 6th April 2022 the “No fault” divorce law comes into force in England and Wales.
+On 6th April 2022 the “No fault” divorce law came into force in England and Wales.
 This change in law will help to remove the concept of fault from divorce proceedings and should help to reduce conflict between couples.
 For further information please see our No-Fault Divorce Guide.

 - Require a statement of irretrievable breakdown (replacing the ‘five facts’)

 - Remove the ability to contest the divorce on both sides